qbattersby/vagrantpress/README.md

  * include some ftp package
  * packages: memcached, phpunit
  * location on guest machine of synced folders
+ * fix php module. which service has to be restarted so all php extensions (like mysql) are found and used? workaround atm: do a vagrant reload after the very first vagrant up.
+ * make it modular. allow per user modifications to Vagrantfile, ...
  * Vision: some kind of php version manager. run different wordpress sites with different php versions by adding a file like .php-version
  * __Vision: puppet for wordpress: make sure plugins/ themes are installed, configs set, default data included, ...__